 Bassoons are notoriously tricky to play due to their double reed and size.
+Woodwind instruments are notoriously hard to play, but the bassoon is on another level.
 It’s hard to find a competent bassoon player who hasn’t given up and started playing the oboe.
 The height of bassoons usually requires someone with height or extreme dexterity in order to navigate the up to 28 keys.
 The double reed requires the dexterity of the tongue and lips, something that already requires years of practice.
 It’s safe to say that the bassoon is not usually someone’s first instrument.

 Oboe is not a beginner’s instrument.
 Most people who start playing the oboe start on a different instrument first.
+The most challenging part about playing the oboe is to have correct embouchure which requires skillful flipping and controlled airflow.
 Hopefully, this means that if you decide to start playing oboe then you are more likely to keep playing for a while.
 That way you can invest in a well-made oboe and not feel like you are wasting money.
 The oboe can be extremely difficult because of its often counter-intuitive technique, issues with reeds, and the lack of experienced teachers and materials for the instrument.
 It requires a lot of restrained breathing, mastery of a double reed, and difficult passages.

 Drums can be easy or hard to learn depending on what you’re looking to play.
 If all you want to learn is a simple beat for a garage band, they’re not difficult to master.
 However, if you want to become a solo drummer.
-Rock and punk tend to have easier beats (and are thus easier to learn) than jazz, so we recommend beginner drummers begin with rock or punk.
+Rock and punk tend to have easier beats (and are thus easier to learn) than jazz, so we recommend beginner drummers begin with rock or punk to master different tempos.

 To learn drums, you should be ambidextrous and have good coordination.
 Hitting notes at the right time in the right place on the drum with your hands while simultaneously keeping different beats with your feet can be quite difficult.

-You can spend decades learning drums and never be an elite drummer.
+You can spend decades learning drums (and different types including bass drum, snare drum, etc.) and never be an elite drummer.
 But you will make any band happy!